Constraint-induced movement therapy

 CIMT is often combined with the following therapies:

-• Transcranial magnetic stimulation (TMS): enhances neural excitability
+• Transcranial magnetic stimulation (TMS): to enhance neural excitability

-• Mirror therapy: reinforces effects through visual feedback
+• Mirror therapy: to reinforce effects through visual feedback

-• Botulinum toxin injections: relaxes muscles before training
+• Botulinum toxin injections: to relieve muscle spasticity before training

 • Over-reliance on assistive devices during training